jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 #### Self-signed Certs

 One of the major innovations Netscape made with their original webserver product was the creation of SSL, secure socket layer technology.
-This allowed for sensitive data to be encypted and decrypted securely--which enabled commerce over the internet to take off.
+This allowed for sensitive data to be encrypted and decrypted securely--which enabled commerce over the internet to take off.
 HTTP connection using SSL have the prefix ```https://```.
-SSL has long been depricated and replaced with TLS - (Transport Layer Security) 1.2 and 1.3, but many people still use the phrase *SSL* when they really mean *TLS*.
+SSL has long been deprecated and replaced with TLS - (Transport Layer Security) 1.2 and 1.3, but many people still use the phrase *SSL* when they really mean *TLS*.

 You can configure your system to generate SSL certs, but they will be missing a key component of Certificates you can buy or receive from a third party.
 In that they don't have a chain of trust about them.
 Self-signed certs will also trigger a browser to throw a security warning and block entry to that web-site.
-Now you have the option of overriding this and or accepting these self-signed browers into your operating systems certificate store.
+Now you have the option of overriding this and or accepting these self-signed certs into your operating systems certificate store.
 Some companies so this to secure internal traffic that does not go to the outside internet, but stays inside a company network.

-There is an [EFF](https://www.eff.org/ "EFF") led iniative called [Let's Encrypt](https://letsencrypt.org/ "Lets Encrypt") that will give you free SSL certs for your public site.
+There is an [EFF](https://www.eff.org/ "EFF") led initiative called [Let's Encrypt](https://letsencrypt.org/ "Lets Encrypt") that will give you free SSL certs for your public site.
 They offer wildcard domains and easy setup via ```apt```, ```yum```, and ```dnf``` to make this experience easy and remove all reasons to not encrypt web traffic.
 [You can see the adoption curve](https://letsencrypt.org/stats/ "Lets encrypt stats") of TLS/SSL since Let's Encrypt became widely available.

 * [TLS 1.3 Podcast on Security Now](https://twit.tv/shows/security-now/episodes/656 "TLS 1.3")
 * [Lets Encrypt Explanation Podcast](https://twit.tv/shows/security-now/episodes/483 "Lets encrypt explanation podcast")
 * [SSL Labs](https://www.ssllabs.com/ "SSL Labs") is a free service that will check your TLS cert and server settings.
   * You can use SSL labs to check the Let's Encrypt cert for [my own tech blog, forge.sat.iit.edu](https://forge.sat.iit.edu "Forge.sat.iit.edu").

 Without having a public IP address you can't use Let's Encrypt, but you can generate a self-signed SSL/TLS certificate following these tutorials.
-Note that your broweser will complain and send you dire warnings, you will have the option to accept the cert anyway and then the warnings will not persist.
+Note that your browser will complain and send you dire warnings, you will have the option to accept the cert anyway and then the warnings will not persist.

 * [Digital Ocean Nginx Self-Signed SSL Cert](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-18-04 "Nginx Self-signed CERT")
 * [Digital Ocean Apache Self-Signed SSL Cert](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-18-04 "Apache Self-signed CERT")